Tracked price checks

 Battery & range → close, edge Ultra Bee.
 The packs are nearly identical (Ultra Bee 4,440 Wh at 74V, Komodo ~4,374 Wh at 97.2V).
 Both quote low-speed range claims (~71 miles) we treat as best-case, not trail numbers — here's why claimed and real range diverge.
 Call it a wash, with a slight nod to the Ultra Bee's marginally bigger pack.

 Support, aftermarket & resale → Ultra Bee, decisively.
-This is Sur-Ron's trump card and the biggest reason for its higher Score: the deepest parts catalog, the largest dealer network, the biggest owner community, and the strongest resale in electric dirt.
-The Komodo has Talaria's brand behind it, but as a brand-new flagship its aftermarket, owner history, and resale are far less established.
+This is Sur-Ron's trump card, and the biggest reason it finishes ahead of the Komodo despite giving up power on paper: the deepest parts catalog, the largest dealer network, the biggest owner community, and the deepest used demand in electric dirt.
+The Komodo has Talaria's brand behind it, but as a newer full-size platform its aftermarket, owner history, and resale are far less established.

 Warranty → Komodo, on paper.
 Here's the honest twist that cuts the other way: the Komodo carries a stated 12-month warranty, while the Ultra Bee's warranty term isn't stated in our data (Sur-Ron support runs largely through its dealer network).
 So the newer bike actually has the clearer written warranty — even though the Sur-Ron has the deeper support system to stand behind it.
 Confirm the exact terms with your dealer either way.